glowinthedark/usbimager/README.md

 Limitations
 -----------

-With xz compression dictionaries bigger than 1 Gigabytes not supported (default size is 64 Mb).
+With xz compression dictionaries bigger than 1 Gigabytes not supported (the default xz dictionary size is 64 Mb).

 Comparison
 ----------